bigboomdesign/big-boom-directory/README.md

 ## Notes

-* Default behaviors are not well-defined without Advanced Custom Fields plugin.
-Using ACF adds support for field ordering and field types, as well as imporving backend data entry experience
+* Default behaviors for fields are not well-defined without Advanced Custom Fields plugin.
+Using ACF adds support for field ordering and field types, as well as improving backend data entry experience

 ## Integration with theme